Automorphisms of cotangent bundles of Lie groups: Abstract

 \section{Abstract}

-{ Let $G$ be a Lie group, $\G$ its Lie algebra, $T^*G$ its cotangent bundle and $\D:=t^*\G$ the Lie algebra of $T^*G$.
-We investigate the group of automorphisms of $\D$.
-More precisely, we fully characterize the space of all derivations of $\D.$
+Let $G$ be a Lie group, $\G$ its Lie algebra and $T^*G$ its cotangent bundle.
+On $T^*G,$ we consider the Lie group structure obtained by performing a left trivialization and endowing the resulting trivial bundle $G\times\G^*$ with the semi-direct product, using the co-adjoint action of $G$ on the dual space $\G^*$ of $\G$.
+We investigate the group of automorphisms of the Lie algebra $\D:=T^*\G$ of $T^*G.$ More precisely, we fully characterize the Lie algebra of all derivations of $\D,$ exhibiting a finer decomposition into components made of well known spaces.
+Further, we specialize to the cases where $G$ has a bi-invariant Riemannian or pseudo-Riemannian metric, with the semi-simple and compact cases investigated as particular cases.

-As a byproduct, we also characterize some spaces of operators on $G$ amongst which the space $\mathcal J$ of bi-invariant tensors on $G$ and prove that if $G$ has a bi-invariant Riemannian or pseudo-Riemannian metric, then $\mathcal J$ is isomorphic to the space of equivariant linear maps $\G^*\to\G$, as well as that of bi-invariant bilinear forms on $G.$ \footnote{ {\it Mathematics Subject Classification} (2000): 22C05, 22E60, 22E15, 22E10 \\ {\it Key words and phrases}: Tangent bundle; automorphism; derivation; Lie group; Lie algebra; bi-invariant metric; bi-invariant tensor; complex Lie group.}}